atmawarin/ganis-personal-website-hugo/content/reading/the-element-of-typographic-style.md

 ---
-title: "The Element of Typographic Style"
+title: "⭐️ The Element of Typographic Style"
-description: "This is one god damn perfect book.
-Puisi, teknis, reference, novel tentang tipografi, jadi satu dalam paket yang timeless.
-Element of Typographic Style adalah satu satunya buku teknikal yang saya baca lebih dari 3x selain buku LKS."
+description: "“Typeface is the clothes words wear.
+The better the tailoring, the sharper the message.”"
 cover: "images/reading/the-element-of-typographic-style.jpeg"
 publishDate: 2024-01-11
 authors: "Robert Bringhurst"
 categories: ["design"]
+status: 🟢
 ---